Chances are that if you own a flat in West London you actually own a long leasehold interest over your property

-Leasehold properties in West London with over 100 years remaining on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your premises.
-In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges justify it.
+Leasehold properties in West London with in excess of 100 years remaining on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your property.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and service charges justify it.

 Lender | Requirement |